 Fortunately, there is an underpass these days beneath the A50; from the 1996 official guide book to The Staffordshire Way it sounded as if we were in for some juggernaut-dodging!
 The Way skirted the racecourse and brought us to the edge of Uttoxeter itself.
 We followed our lunchtime instincts up Bridge Street, and stopped at the first hostelry: The Old Swan.
 This is a Wetherspoons pub, but it certainly fit the bill with comfortable sofas and decent food (vegetable soup and chicken & tomato paninis).
 Indeed our sense of comfort almost got the better of us as we found ourselves contemplating the possibility of a ‘bus to Abbots Bromley.

 Our afternoon’s seven miles were unnecessarily arduous.
 We regretted not looking for a ‘bus to Abbotts Bromley!
 It was a matter of stiles.
 The three miles from Uttoxeter to Hobb Lane resembled an assault course!

-Looking into this, IPROW (The Institute of Public Rights Of Way) have issued clear guidelines on the structure of stiles, which in any event, are seen as a last resort, as even the most user-friendly stile prevents great swathes of the community from crossing it.
-Their website includes an illustrated stile specification produced by Hampshire County Council.
-We encountered the following problems on this Uttoxeter – Hobb Lane section:
+Looking into this, IPROW (The Institute of Public Rights Of Way) used to issue clear guidelines on the structure of stiles, but their admirably clear webpage no longer exists.
+I found this on the kent.gov.uk website.
+We encountered the following problems on this Uttoxeter to Hobb Lane section:

 - the stiles were far too high